tomvannuenen/corporeal/README.md

 User can opt for a .csv file with these relative frequencies of the word.

 <h4>Lexical variety (means and TTR)</h4>
 Calculates and visualizes mean word use and TTF scores.
-User can choose to make use of regular word tokens or POS-tagged word tokens, if the user hasn't created a POS-tagged the corpus herself yet.
+User can choose to make use of regular word tokens or POS-tagged word tokens, if the user hasn't created a POS-tagged the corpus herself yet (note that this takes significantly longer, and that the user may wish to create POS-tagged files herself first).
 The output consists of:
 * Mean word frequency, i.e. the amount of word tokens divided by the amount of word types.
 The result is the average amount of times in which a word type is used in that file/subcorpus.
 * The Type-Token Ratio (TTR) score, i.e. the amount of word types dividied by the amount of word tokens, and its result multiplied by 100.
 * Bar chart output of compared means and TTR scores per subcorpus.